Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Introduction

-The finite Kerr effect observed in SRO was linked with the presence of odd-$\omega$ correlations~\cite{komendova_odd-frequency_2017}.
-In a previous work~\cite{gingras_superconducting_2019}, pure odd-$\omega$ solutions were found when examining leading superconducting instabilities of SRO without SOC.
-In this article, we generalize the frequency-dependent formulation of superconductivity mediated by spin and charge fluctuations in multi-orbital systems~\cite{esirgen_fluctuation_1998, bickers_self-consistent_2004, nourafkan_nodal_2016, gingras_superconducting_2019} to include SOC.
-Although the approach developed is general, in the present study we apply it solely to SRO case.
+In this paper, we generalize the frequency-dependent formulation of superconductivity mediated by spin and charge fluctuations in multi-orbital systems~\cite{esirgen_fluctuation_1998, bickers_self-consistent_2004, nourafkan_nodal_2016, gingras_superconducting_2019} to include SOC.
+Although the approach developed is general, in the present study we apply it solely to the SRO case.

-The qualitative electronic structure of SRO is addressed in \sref{sec:normal-state} before presenting density functional theory (DFT) results.
-We explain the effects of SOC and how a pseudospin symmetry is respected for the $t_{2g}$ orbitals in the quasi-two-dimensional (2D) approximation.
+We present in \sref{sec:normal-state} results from density functional theory (DFT) after a qualitative discussion of the electronic structure of SRO.
+We explain the effects of SOC and how a pseudospin symmetry is respected for the $t_{2g}$ orbitals in the quasi-2D approximation.
 In \sref{sec:spin-fluctu}, frequency-dependent two-body vertex corrections are generalized to incorporate SOC.
 In the particle-hole (\textit{p-h}) channel, vertex corrections are quantified at the level of the random phase approximation (RPA) using Stoner factors.
 We study the effect of these \textit{p-h} fluctuations on the normal state \textit{p-p} scattering through what we refer to as the normal state linearized Eliashberg equations.
-We explain how the pseudospin symmetry allows to simplify numerical calculations to be as numerically demanding as the spin-diagonal case when neglecting SOC.
-In \sref{sec:supercond}, we present tools to characterize multi-spin-orbital frequency-dependent Gorkov functions. $SPOT$ decomposition quantifies the mixing (entanglement) of quantum numbers while group theory classifies SCOPs by irreducible representations (irreps) of the normal state's symmetry group.
-The symmetry operations include space symmetries along with TR symmetry.
-We find that SOC does couple multiple spin-orbital sectors within a specific irrep and naturally introduces intricate $SPOT$ decompositions.
-This mixing induces phases differences within components of the gap function but preserve the idempotence of TR symmetry.
-In the parameter space of the interactions enhancing SRO's \textit{p-h} fluctuations, we show a phase diagram of the leading and subleading gap function symmetries possibly emerging from the normal state.
-As leading, we find a B$_{1g}^+$ state that has intra-orbital components with pure even-$\omega$ character.
-This state is compatible with many proposed solutions for SRO.
-We also find an A$_{2g}^-$ state that has intra-orbital components with pure odd-$\omega$ character.
-Such a possibility was already found in Ref.~\citenum{gingras_superconducting_2019} when neglecting SOC.
-The phases weighted distributions of these leading candidates are studied, in addition to their temperature dependence that sometimes exhibits non-monotonous behavior.
-As subleading states, we find other states that have odd-$\omega$ intra-orbital character, that is an odd-parity E$_u^-$ $p$-wave-like, another A$_{2g}^-$ and an A$_{1g}^-$.
+We explain how pseudospin and inversion symmetries simplify numerical calculations to the same level of numerical complexity as in the absence of SOC.